 Diagnosing Megaesophagus in Dogs

-Symptoms will be discussed with your veterinarian but X-rays will be obtained to look at the placement of the trachea and esophagus in your dog.
+Discuss symptoms with your veterinarian, but they will also likely order X-rays to look at the placement of the trachea and esophagus in your dog.
 Occasionally a contrast study using barium or endoscopy will also be used.

 Treatment for Megaesophagus in Dogs